laobubu/TinyAccelerator/note/make-a-module.md

 ## Defines

-Just a simple introducing of interfaces declared in the [Typedefined File]
+Just a simple introducing of interfaces declared in the [DefinitelyTyped File]

-[Typedefined File]: ../typings/tinyacc/tinyacc.d.ts
+[DefinitelyTyped File]: ../typings/tinyacc/tinyacc.d.ts

 ### Profile